IBM/deep-learning-language-model/README.md

 ## Flow

-1. Download and install Keras, Tensorflow and their prerequisites.
-2. Clone the repository.
-3. Train a language model by running the notebook, this will generate new text.
-4. Analyze the results.
+1. After installing the prequisites, Keras and Tensorflow, the user executes the notebook.
+1. The training data is used to train a language model.
+1. New text is generated based on the model and returned to the user.

 ## Included components